jopham/automation/README.md

 ## Architecture
 - main.py script orchestrates the flow of the automation.
-- commonScripts contain functions that can be re-used in different parts of the automation.
+- commonScripts folder contains functions that can be re-used in different parts of the automation.

 ## What it does right now
 - Creates folder structure for logs